Rtipper/reading-notes2/notes-04.md

 email address in the "to" field.
 - You can use the id attribute to target elements within a page that can be linked to.
+- Common types of links:
+- Links from one website to another
+- Links from one page to another on the same website
+- Links from one part of a web page to another part of the same page
+- Links that open in a new browser window
+- Links that start up your email program and address a new email to someone

 ### Chpt 15 - Layout
 - "div" elements are often used as containing elements to group together sections of a page.